 - Osteochondral transplant: If other techniques fail or if the bone is also damaged along with cartilage, this procedure is the most effective for the patient.
 During this surgery, cartilage and bone plugs are collected from a non-weight bearing area of the patient’s knee or from a donor.
 Subsequently, they are transplanted to cover the injured site of bone and cartilage.

 However, there are other procedures employed for cartilage restoration, such as microfracture, abrasion arthroplasty, drilling, or allograft transplantation.
-Only your orthopedic surgeon can let you know with certainty which surgical procedure is right for you, depending on the extent of your cartilage damage, your age, and your overall health.
+Only your orthopaedic surgeon can let you know with certainty which surgical procedure is right for you, depending on the extent of your cartilage damage, your age, and your overall health.
 Regardless of which surgical approach is used for cartilage restoration, there is no cause for concern, as we will make sure the procedure goes exactly as planned.

 The benefits of undergoing cartilage restoration are countless, including the following: